 Report a Late/Absence

-Parents and guardians, please use this form if your child(ren) will be gone for an extended absence (2+ days).
-Please note that your child(ren)’s teacher(s) still need to be contacted directly by you to make arrangements regarding the work that needs to be completed.
-Teachers need ample time to prepare and gather materials, so please let your teacher know as SOON as you know you child(ren) will be missing school.
+An extended absence is determined if your child(ren) will be gone for two or more days.
+Please note that your child(ren)’s teacher(s) still needs to be contacted directly by you to make arrangements regarding the work that will need to be completed.
+Teachers require ample time to prepare and gather materials, so please let your teacher know as SOON as you know you child(ren) will be missing school.

 Note: A confirmation email will be sent to parents confirming the Late/Absence reported.